Learning Preferences from Conjoint Data: A Hybrid Structural Deep Learning Approach: Theoretical Framework

 \item \textit{Average marginal effects.} The average preference parameter $\theta_k$ lives on the logit scale.
 Its probability-scale counterpart is the average marginal effect (AME):

-which measures the average change in the probability of choosing a profile when attribute level $k$ is switched on, averaging over respondent characteristics and the randomization distribution of all other attributes.
-Under correct specification of the random utility model, the structural AME is exactly the AMCE of \citet{hainmueller2014causal}: the two estimands coincide because the expectation over the experimental randomization distribution is built into both.
-This equivalence is a testable implication of the model: if the random utility specification is correct, the structural AME and the nonparametric AMCE should agree; a discrepancy between the two could signal misspecification, though in finite samples it may also reflect estimation noise, particularly when the sample is small.
-We use this comparison as a diagnostic in each application below, where the structural AME and the linear probability model AMCE are nearly indistinguishable.
+the average change in the probability of choosing a profile when level $k$ is switched on, averaging over respondents and the randomization of all other attributes.
+Under correct specification the AME equals the AMCE of \citet{hainmueller2014causal}; we use any discrepancy beyond sampling noise as a misspecification diagnostic, and in the democracy application the two agree closely across all 30 attribute levels (Figure~\ref{fig:gs_beta_ridgelines}B).

-\item \textit{Individual preference vectors.} The estimator recovers $\hat{\bfbeta}(\bfZ_i) \in \mathbb{R}^p$ for each respondent---the complete vector of marginal utilities across all attribute levels simultaneously.
-Precisely, $\hat{\bfbeta}(\bfZ_i)$ is a function of observed respondent characteristics $\bfZ_i$, capturing heterogeneity across respondents to the extent that their preferences vary with observables; Section~\ref{sec:limitations} discusses the distinction from respondent-specific latent preferences.
-It is the central structural object, because every other quantity below is a functional of it, and it is the quantity that reduced-form methods cannot deliver.
+\item \textit{Individual preference vectors.} The estimator recovers $\hat{\bfbeta}_i \in \mathbb{R}^p$ for each respondent---the complete vector of marginal utilities across all attribute levels simultaneously.
+In our implementation,

-\item \textit{Preference polarization.} For each attribute $k$, the structural model reveals the fraction of respondents with $\beta_k(\bfZ_i) > 0$ versus $< 0$, decomposing the \textit{direction} of a preference (does the respondent favor or oppose the attribute?) from its \textit{intensity} (how strongly?).
-This matters because the AMCE cannot distinguish consensus indifference from hidden polarization: a near-zero average can mask an electorate split into strong supporters and strong opponents whose effects cancel out, and only the direction-vs.-intensity decomposition can tell the two cases apart.
+combining the cross-fitted DNN mean $\hat f(\bfZ_i)$ with the empirical-Bayes update $\hat{\boldsymbol{\eta}}_i$ from the respondent's repeated choices.
+This is the central structural object: every quantity below is a functional of it, and reduced-form methods cannot deliver it.

+\item \textit{Counterfactual choice probabilities and electoral competition.} For any pair of hypothetical profiles $A$ and $B$ with attribute vectors $\bfX_A$ and $\bfX_B$:

+This predicts any head-to-head contest between fully specified profiles for any respondent or subgroup; aggregated across the electorate it yields counterfactual vote shares as candidates move through policy positions.
+Recovering it requires the joint preference vector, because the nonlinear logistic link makes the combined contrast more than the sum of marginal effects.

+\item \textit{Preference polarization.} The sign split of $\beta_{ik}$ across respondents separates the \textit{direction} of a preference from its \textit{intensity}.
+We summarize it by the polarization fraction, the population share who favor level $k$:

+so that $1 - \pi_k = \Pr(\beta_{ik} < 0)$ is the share who oppose it.
+A value of $\pi_k$ near $\tfrac{1}{2}$ marks an attribute on which the electorate divides into offsetting camps of strong supporters and opponents.
+This distinguishes genuine consensus from a near-zero average $\theta_k$ that masks such a split---a distinction the AMCE cannot make.

 \item \textit{Attribute importance.} Under conjoint randomization, the variance of utility decomposes additively across attributes: